Apeirogons/BacterialModels/Phage Literature/temperate phage-host interplay.md

 # Working Title: The interplay between temperate phages and their hosts

-## Lysogeny improves the fitness of the bacterial host
+## Lysogeny may carry benefits for the host
 Latent bacteriophage lambda exhibits low spontaneous induction rates (1).
 This low cost to an infected bacterium allows for the evolution of mutualistic behavior (2).
 One critically important mutualistic behavior is superinfection inhibition, which protects a lysogen from virulent strains of the same viral species which would otherwise lyse the cell (3).
 In phage lambda, virulence is controlled by the oLoR operator, which is repressed by the lysogeny-favoring CI protein.
 When another lambda phage infects a lysogen, the existing CI prevents the activation of the oLoR operator, preventing lysis of the lysogen.

 Phages may also transfer or upregulate genes useful for their hosts.
 In environments containing antibiotics, phages may directly carry antibiotic resistance genes or transduce new ones from one bacterium to another.
 (4).
 For some phages of pathogens, various phage-encoded virulence factors have been shown to increase host virulence through upregulating genes such as those related to toxin production and biofilm formation (5).